 How to Make Flour Tortilla | Vegan, Quick & Easy Recipe

 Learn how to make soft flour tortillas at home, it's so easy and cheaper than buying them at the store.
 Plus homemade flour tortillas taste way better than the packaged stuff -- you'll never want to buy them again!
+Go on try my flour tortillas recipe today.

 clean kitchen towel for covering the cooked tortillas